 12. Leonardo DiCaprio was offered the lead role in “Hocus Pocus” but turned it down to act in “What’s Eating Gilbert Grape.”
 Though he was paid far less, it earned him his first Oscar nomination for Best Supporting Actor.

 13. Jason Alexander threatened to quit "Seinfeld" in the third season.
-After the table read of "The Pen", which features only Jerry and Elaine, Alexander pulled Larry David aside and said, "if you write me out again, do it permanently."
-In 9 seasons, that was the only episode he wasn't it.
+After the table read of "The Pen", which features only Jerry and Elaine, Alexander pulled Larry David aside and said, "if you write me out again, do it. permanently."
+In 9 seasons, that was the only episode he wasn't in.

 14. Peter Cushing, the actor for Grand Moff Tarkin, found his costume's boots to be very uncomfortable.
 Any time his feet were not visible in the shot he would be wearing comfy slippers.
 Grand Moff Tarkin destroyed Alderaan wearing comfy slippers.

 15. Christopher McDonald, the actor who played Shooter McGavin in Happy Gilmore, says he never pays for a round of golf because of his widespread fame from that role.